Michael Harris II Player Props: Braves vs. Guardians

 Michael Harris II At The Plate

-- Harris II is hitting .263 with 10 doubles, a triple, seven home runs and 13 walks.
+- Harris II is hitting .269 with 10 doubles, a triple, nine home runs and 13 walks.

-- He has gone deep in seven games this year (11.5%), homering in 3.1% of his chances at the plate.
+- He has homered in 12.9% of his games this season, and 3.9% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.